Accessibility of Public Transit Services

 Citizens Advisory Committee for Accessible Transportation

-The Citizens Advisory Committee for Accessible Transportation (CACAT) is a volunteer advisory group to the MTA.
+The Citizens Advisory Committee for Accessible Transportation (CACAT) is a volunteer advisory group.
 The CACAT Committee does not set regulations or policy.
-The members of the committee are the eyes and ears of the MTA transit system.
-As a volunteer advisory group, the members of the committee make recommendations for solutions to problems that are identified.
+Members of the committee are the eyes and ears of the MTA transit system.
+As a volunteer advisory group, members of the committee make recommendations for solutions to problems that are identified.
 CACAT is a collaborative effort between the MTA and the community.
 For more information on CACAT, click here.

 If you believe you have been subjected to discrimination by MTA employees or policies based on your disability, you may file a complaint.